OfficeDev/msteams-docs.pt-BR/msteams-platform/samples/integrate-web-apps-overview.md

 ## <a name="integrate-device-capabilities"></a>Integrar as funcionalidades do dispositivo

-A plataforma Microsoft Teams está aprimorando continuamente os recursos do desenvolvedor, alinhando-se com experiências internas.
-A plataforma aprimorada do Teams permite que os parceiros acessem e integrem os recursos nativos do dispositivo, como câmera, leitor de código QR ou de código de barras, galeria de fotos, microfone e localização usando APIs dedicadas disponíveis no SDK do cliente JavaScript do Microsoft Teams.
+A plataforma do Microsoft Teams está aprimorando continuamente as funcionalidades do desenvolvedor, alinhando-se com as experiências internas de primeira pessoa.
+A plataforma avançada do Teams permite que os parceiros acessem e integrem as funcionalidades nativas do dispositivo, como câmera, scanner de código QR ou código de barras, galeria de fotos, microfone e localização usando as APIs dedicadas disponíveis no SDK do cliente JavaScript do Microsoft Teams.

 ## <a name="integrate-people-picker"></a>Integrar o Seletor de Pessoas